obinna-Muonanu/DSN_AI_Project/README.md

 # Nigerian House Price Prediction

 ## Overview
+Wazobia Real Estate Limited, a prominent real estate company operating in Nigeria, With a vast portfolio of properties, they strive to provide accurate and competitive pricing for houses.
 This project is a machine learning model built to predict house prices in Nigeria based on various features.
-It uses python and the Scikit-Learn library.
+It uses Python and the Scikit-Learn library.

-##Table of Contents
+## Table of Contents
 - Overview
 - Dataset
 - Dependencies